chopsuei3/autoGo/README.md

 # autoGo

-This code allows you to control the button a Pokemon Go Plus accessory with an Arduino, and also incorporates 2 scripts which allow the Plus to stay connected indefinitely.
+This code allows you to control the button of a Pokemon Go Plus accessory with an Arduino, and also incorporates 2 scripts which allow the Plus to stay connected indefinitely.
 The code was developed on Ubuntu 14.04 LTS using an Arduino Nano and an Omron G6D-1A relay.
 The Arduino wiring diagram can be found below.

 ## Setup